mjbradvica/ChainStrategy/README.md

 #### Custom Payload Objects

 You may create a custom implementation of the IChainPayload interface if you desire.
-It has one property that must be implemented.
+It has only one property that must be implemented.
 This property is checked by each handler before it executes.
 If the value is true, the chain is aborted and returned to the caller.

 ```csharp
 public interface IChainPayload